Lambert W random variables and their applications in loss modelling: Introduction

-The Lambert \textit{W} function has been proved useful in mathematics, physics, chemistry, biology, engineering, risk theory and other fields but has been less used in statistical modelling.
-The Lambert $W$ function is used to derive the exact distribution of the likelihood ratio test statistic in \citep{stehlik2003} and has also been used in more recent work such as \citep{stehlik2006,stehlik2014}, amongst others.
-The approach of modelling the skewed random variables and symmetrizing data using the Lambert $W$ function as a variable transformation is used in \citep{Goerg2011,Goerg2022pakett}.
-We will use \citep{Goerg2011} as the basis of the construction of this paper.
+The approach of modelling the skewed random variables and symmetrizing the data using the Lambert $W$ function as a variable transformation was used in \citep{Goerg2011,goerg2015, Goerg2022pakett, peterson2021}.
+We use \citep{Goerg2011} as the basis of our construction in this~paper.

-The paper is organized as follows.
-In the first section, we give a short overview of Lambert $W$ function.
-In Section 2, general definitions and expressions of the cumulative density functions and probability density functions of Lambert $W$ random variables are introduced, followed by more detailed results about Lambert $W$ normal and exponential distributions.
-In the last section, we describe the results of fitting the Lambert $W$ normal and exponential distributions to two insurance-related data sets and compare the fit with the number of typical insurance models.
-Proofs of some properties, technical details of estimation, and additional figures of fitted distributions are presented in Appendix.
+The rest of this paper is organized as follows.
+In~the first section, we provide a short overview of the Lambert $W$ function.
+In~Section~\ref{sec:LambertWrv}, general definitions and the expressions of the cumulative density functions and probability density functions of the Lambert $W$ random variables are introduced, followed by more detailed results concerning the Lambert $W$ normal and exponential distributions. {In~Section~\ref{sec:LambertWapp},} we describe the results of fitting the Lambert $W$ normal and exponential distributions to two insurance-related datasets, then compare the fit with {several} typical insurance models.
+Proofs of several properties, technical details of estimation, and~additional figures showing the fitted distributions are presented in the~{Appendices}~\ref{sec:app_proofs}--\ref{sec:app_joonised}.